Vrijesh5520/Resume_Analyzer_Model/README.md

-# Resume Analyzer using NLP & Machine Learning
+# Resume Analyzer Model using NLP & Machine Learning

-## Overview
+## Project Overview

 The **Resume Analyzer** is an NLP and Machine Learning based project that automatically classifies resumes into different job categories based on resume content.
 The project performs text preprocessing, feature extraction using TF-IDF, model training, evaluation, and prediction.
 This project helps recruiters and HR teams automate the resume screening process by identifying the most suitable domain for a candidate.